janheindejong/nautikos/README.md

 Nautikos takes several options:

-* `--dry-run`: prints the lines that would be modified, but doesn't edit in place
+* `--dry-run`: prints the modified files to stdout, but doesn't edit in place
 * `--config config-file.yaml`: path to config YAML, default is `./nautikos.yaml`

 ## Alternatives